rerun/rerun/modules/stubbs/README.md

 The `default.sh` script sources the `options.sh` script to take care of command line option parsing.

+Users will now be able to specify a "-jumps" argument to freddy's "dance" command:

+    $ rerun -m freddy
+    freddy:
+    [commands]
+     dance: tell freddy to dance
+      [options]
+        -jumps <>: "jump #num times"

+It would be invoked like so:

+    rerun -m freddy -c dance -- -jumps 3

 ## Command implementation

 Running `add-command` as shown above will generate a stub default implementation